sybrew/the-seo-framework/readme.txt

 = Get more SEO power =

-* Optionally, also install the [Extension Manager](https://wordpress.org/plugins/the-seo-framework-extension-manager/) for additional SEO solutions.
+* Optionally, also install the [Extension Manager](https://theseoframework.com/?p=2760) for additional SEO solutions.

 == Screenshots ==

-1. This plugin shows you what you can improve, at a glance.
+1. The SEO Framework shows you what you can improve, at a glance.
 With complete color vision deficiency support.
 2. Hover over any of the SEO Bar's items to see how you can improve the page's SEO.
 Red requires attention, orange is okay, green is good.
 Blue is informational.
 3. The dynamic Post/Page SEO settings meta box.
 Another version of this box is also implemented for terms, like categories and tags.
 4. The dynamic Post/Page SEO settings meta box also fits neatly in the sidebar.
 For when you want to work faster.